farrajota/automl_toolbox/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

-ADA (Automatic Data Assistant) is a framework for building automatic Data Science pipelines.
+ADA (Automatic Data Assistant) is a framework for building automatic Data Science solutions.
 Use it as your personal Data Science assistant / wizard for creating ETL processes and/or a fully automated machine learning pipelines with ease.

 ## Warning